 David Gignac has made a short film Bullshit Bingo at iFilm.

 Nick and Timbob's Buzzword Bingo.
 Also has an automated marketing guru.
+DEFUNCT

 The Monkeyboys' Palm Pilot Buzzword Bingo.